arihas26/tinymq/README.md

 # TinyMQ

 Tiny message queue inspired by Kafka, built for learning.
+It supports topics, partitions, consumer groups, and a JSON-over-TCP protocol so you can explore messaging basics without heavy dependencies.

 ## Simple system diagram